hl2guide/firefox-privacy-guide/README.md

 This guide has been written to help people switch to **Mozilla Firefox** with the best settings, addons (extensions).

-Since internet browser security, privacy and adblocking has been drastically impacted recently in the following browsers
+Internet browser security, privacy and adblocking has been drastically impacted recently.

+The affected browers are:

+* Chromium-based Browsers
+    * Google Chrome
+    * Microsoft Edge
+    * Vivaldi
+    * Brave
+    * Opera

 Things to consider..